consumer dispute arbitration in Wernersville, Pennsylvania 19565

 The Arbitration Hearing

 Held in a modest office near the Berks County Courthouse, arbitration began on March 20, 1960.
-Margaret, representing herself, described the ongoing issues with the furnace, emphasizing how the failures left her elderly on a fixed income struggling through cold nights.
-Harold Benson argued that the furnace was installed properly and that the issues were caused by Margaret’s own oil fuel supply, which he claimed was not up to specification.
+Margaret, representing herself, described the ongoing issues with the furnace, emphasizing how the failures left her elderly on a fixed income struggling through cold nights. the claimant argued that the furnace was installed properly and that the issues were caused by Margaret’s own oil fuel supply, which he claimed was not up to specification.

 The arbitrator, Judge William L. Prescott, listened carefully to both sides and reviewed repair receipts, correspondence, and technician logs.
 The key turning point was a written assessment from independent heating expert Carl Simmons, who testified that the furnace had a manufacturing defect aggravated by improper installation by Benson’s crew.